willwin4sure/vault/📈Microeconomics II/Optimization.md

 >
 > ![[envelope.jpg|center|512]]
 >
 > Now, the upper envelope of these curves is the value function $V(a)$.
-Now at any $a$, the derivative of the blue curve matches the derivative of the highest corresponding green curve!
+At any $a$, the derivative of the blue curve matches the derivative of the highest corresponding green curve!

 > [!example]
 > Suppose $f(x;a)=-x^{2}+ax$ and $x^{*}(a)$ is the $x$ that maximizes $f(x;a)$ given an $a$.
 Then, write $V(a)=f(x^{*}(a);a)$.
 Compute $\frac{dV(a)}{da}$.